kipester/podman/README.md

 export DBUS_SESSION_BUS_ADDRESS="unix:path=${XDG_RUNTIME_DIR}/bus"

-or to make it permanet add above lines to users .bashrc file in home folder
+or to make it permanent add above lines to users .bashrc file in home folder

 If you clone this repo with git clone https://github.com/kipester/podman.git